jameshughes89/cs101/source/topic5b.rst

-Class #5b -- Putting Things Together
+Topic #5b -- Putting Things Together
 ====================================

 What have we seen so far?